apoudelnd/apoudelnd.github.io/_pages/about.md

 I earned my Bachelor's Degree from the Department of Computer and Information Science at <a href="https://www.olemiss.edu/"> The University of Mississippi</a> on December 2019.

-<b>Interests: NLP, Semantic Analsysis, Misinformation, Computational Journalism, Software Traceability, Global Affairs</b>
+<b>Interests: NLP, Computational Journalism, Software Traceability, Global Affairs</b>

 Op-ed
 ======